flame-engine/flame-crates-example/tutorial/article.md

 > Checkpoint: [3932372](https://github.com/luanpotter/flame-example/commit/3932372f737c1dc442f812e25be9598750d19d01)

+## Rendering Animations

 Now we know the basics of Sprite Handling and Rendering.
-Let's move on one next step: Explosions!
+Let's move to the next step: Explosions!
 What game is good without 'em?
 The explosion is a beast of a different kind, because it features an animation.
 Animations in Flame are done simply by rendering different things on render according to the current tick.
 The same way we added a hand-made timer to spawn boxes, we are going to add a lifeTime property for every Explosion.
 Also, Explosion won't inherit from SpriteComponent, as for the latter can only have one Sprite.
 We are going to extend the superclass, PositionComponent, and implement rendering with `Flame.image.load`.

 Since every explosion has lots of frames, and they need to be drawn responsively, we are going to pre-load every frame once, and save in a static variable within Explosion class; like so: